gaphor/gaphor.github.io/_drafts/2020-07-31-a-history-of-gaphor.md

 It took us more than a year to get the code and internals up to date, to a level we felt confident we can add another modeling language.
 Gaphor 2.0 is the result.
 A fully updated modeling environment for casual users and die-hard modelers.
+The application is rapitly improving and the user base is growing.

+Give [Gaphor a try]({% link /download.html %}) and let us know what you think!